What is the application deadline?

 When should I take the LSAT?

-We strongly recommend that first-year full-time and part-time applicants take the LSAT no later than February of the year in which they hope to enroll, but we will accept a score from the June administration of that same year.
-We strongly encourage part-time hybrid applicants seeking enrollment in the spring 2015 term to take the exam in June 2014 to receive an admission decision by the fall.
+We strongly recommend that first-year applicants take the LSAT no later than February of the year in which they hope to enroll, but we will accept a score from the June administration of that same year.
+Part-time hybrid applicants seeking enrollment in the spring 2015 term should take the exam no later than September 2014 in order to ensure full consideration of their application.

 Also, applicants must have taken the LSAT within five years of entering William Mitchell.
 For students hoping to enroll in fall 2014, the oldest valid LSAT score would be from September 2009.
 For students hoping to enroll in spring 2015, the oldest valid LSAT score would be from February 2010.